-Special cause variation - improving performance Common cause variation
+- Special cause variation improving performance - Common cause variation - Special cause variation deteriorating performance

 Outpatient (OP) first activity is below the lower control limit in the month of August reporting on average 426 outpatient first attendances per day compared to 504 in July.
 The number of attendances per day was 42% lower than the same period last year.
 All specialties are reporting activity in August below the mean.